The Quest for a Common Model of the Intelligent Decision Maker: Ground Rules

 Moreover, there should be nothing in the common model that is specific to our world---for example, nothing about vision, objects, 3D space, other agents, or language.
 Simple examples of what we exclude are all the things that make people special and distinct from other animals, or all the special knowledge that animals have built into them by evolution to fit to their ecological niches.
 These things are vitally important topics in anthropology and ethology, and genuinely improve our understanding of naturally intelligent systems, but have no place in the common model.
 Similarly, we exclude all the domain knowledge that is build into artificial intelligent systems by their human designers in order to make a more useful application that requires less extensive training.
 All of these things are important within their discipline separately, but are not relevant to a common model intended to apply broadly across disciplines.

 A common model of decision making could have utility beyond facilitating cross-disciplinary interaction.
-It is relatively easy to see the fruits of commonality within disciplines, as the existing disciplines and their value are already established.
+It is relatively easy to see the benefits within each each discipline, when they occur, of a common model because the existing disciplines and their value are already established.
 Understanding natural systems has clear scientific value.
 Creating more useful engineered artifacts has clear utilitarian value.
-But is there not also scientific value in understanding the process of intelligent decision making independent of its relationship to natural decision making, and independent of the practical utility of its artifacts?
+But there is also scientific value in understanding the process of intelligent decision making independent of its relationship to natural decision making, and independent of the practical utility of its artifacts.
 I think so.
-It is not a currently established science, but one day perhaps there will be established a science of decision making independent of biology or its engineering applications.
+It is not a currently established science, but one day perhaps there will be established a science of decision making independent of biology and of its engineering applications.